Super-Protocol/docs/docs/developers/marketplace_GUI/confidentiality.md

 **MRENCLAVE**

-*MRENCLAVE* is a value that represents the hash of the code and data inside the TEE (enclave).
-This measurement is used to uniquely identify the TEE and to ensure its integrity.
-It's a way to verify that the TEE being executed is the expected one and has not been tampered with.
+_MRENCLAVE_ is a value that represents the hash of the code and data inside a TEE.
+This measurement identifies the TEE and ensures its integrity.

 **MRSIGNER**

-The *MRSIGNER* value is used to uniquely identify the signing entity of the TEE.
-This is important for security purposes, as it helps in verifying the authenticity and integrity of the TEE.
+The _MRSIGNER_ value identifies the signing entity of a TEE.
 It ensures that the TEE was signed by the expected entity and has not been tampered with.

-Both MRENCLAVE and MRSIGNER have to always be present to verify that the solution is running inside an authentic TEE.
-If there is an error "At least one of the received quotes is not valid", then something is wrong.
+Both MRENCLAVE and MRSIGNER are always present to verify that the solution is running inside an authentic TEE.
+If something is wrong, you will see an error _"At least one of the received quotes is not valid"_.

-### Public Key Fingerprint
+### Public key fingerprint

-Super Protocol uses SSL/TLS certificates to encrypt the data exchanged between the user's browser and the web server inside the Tunnel Client deployment.
+Super Protocol uses SSL/TLS certificates to encrypt the data exchange between the user browser and the web server inside the Tunnel Client deployment.
 The public key fingerprint is derived from the public key contained in the SSL/TLS certificate.
-You can verify the authenticity of the website by comparing the displayed fingerprint with an expected fingerprint, preventing possible man-in-the-middle attacks.
+You can verify the authenticity of a website by comparing the displayed fingerprint with the expected fingerprint, preventing possible man-in-the-middle attacks.

-For the Chrome browser follow these steps:
+The following steps show the verification for the Chrome browser:

 <img src={require('./../images/gui_confidentiality_5.png').default} width="400" height="auto"/>